OUTPUT: Wastewater, emissions and solid waste.

 Emissions

-Atmospheric emissions represent another important environmental aspect to be monitored and subjected to continuous improvement.
+Atmospheric emissions are another key environmental aspect, to be monitored and subjected to continuous improvement.
+Tanning production generates emissions from both leather processing and auxiliary energy production activities.

 Emissions Kg CO₂ eq/m² of leather produced